stormid/components/packages/scroll-spy/README.md

 }
 ```

 ## API

-Each instance returned from init exposes the interface
+ScrollSpy.init returns an array of instances.
+Each instance exposes the interface
 ```
 {
     getState, a Function that returns the current state Object